Glama107/python_reverse_shell/README.md

 This is the future features that comes in future version:

- - *Keylogg* the client keyboard and register in a file
+ - *Keylogg* the client keyboard and register in a text files
  - Make a *webcam caption* to get a video or a photo from the webcam
  - And more ...